1ntegrxl/GitGuard/README.md

-# gitguard 🛡️
+# GitGuard 🛡️

-> "You run gitrecon and you want to fix your terrible OPSEC?
+> "You ran gitrecon and you want to fix your terrible OPSEC?
 Don't worry, GitGuard is here for you."

 ## Overview